Deforestation causes almost as much greenhouse gas emissions as global road travel. Here is how we can help halt it.

-The Tropical Forest Alliance 2020 (TFA 2020) brings together governments, the private-sector and civil society organizations to work together to remove deforestation linked to the production of commodities such as palm oil, beef, soy, and pulp and paper.
+The Tropical Forest Alliance brings together governments, the private-sector and civil society organizations to work together to remove deforestation linked to the production of commodities such as palm oil, beef, soy, and pulp and paper.

-Rising demand for food and consumer products is accelerating deforestation, particularly in tropical areas.
-This demand is forecast to grow.
+Yet rising demand for food and consumer products is accelerating deforestation, particularly in tropical areas.
+The world continues to lose primary tropical forest equivalent in size to Belgium each year.
 It is estimated that 70% more food calories will be needed to feed a world population of 9 billion by 2050, while demand for wood products will also continue to increase.

-TFA 2020 launched the Marrakesh Declaration for the Sustainable Development of the Oil Palm Sector in Africa at the Marrakesh Climate Change Conference (COP22) in 2016.
+In 2016, the TFA launched the Marrakesh Declaration for the Sustainable Development of the Oil Palm Sector in Africa at the Marrakesh Climate Change Conference.
 The declaration saw seven African governments (Central African Republic, Cote d’Ivoire, Democratic Republic of Congo, Ghana, Liberia, Republic of Congo and Sierra Leone) pledge to protect their tropical forests by shifting to sustainable palm oil production.
-Together, the seven countries represent 70% of Africa’s tropical forests.
+Together, the seven countries cover more than 250 million hectares of tropical forests, or 13% of the world’s total forests.

 How can you get involved?

 In support of its commitment to reducing deforestation in tropical forest countries, the Tropical Forest Alliance has throughout the years grown its partner members and continues to bring on board those key actors committed to tackling deforestation.